Copyright of images, music and text

-Copyright is an intellectual property protection which affects the use of liturgy, music, images and other resources or text in worship, online and in print.
 This page gives advice for working within the law.
 Using someone else’s intellectual property without permission can be both costly and embarrassing.

 Common Worship

 Material from Common Worship is subject to copyright too.
 Full information about when permission to reproduce Common Worship text is required can be found on the copyright page on the Church of England’s website.
 If the material is going to be used in an act of worship, no application for permission is usually required.
-The CofE’s A Brief Guide to Liturgical Copyright, which is available via the copyright page, sets out when explicit permission is or is not required.
+The CofE’s A Brief Guide to Liturgical Copyright (which is available via the copyright page) sets out when explicit permission is or is not required.

 Copyright of hymns